natashacarpcast/assignment4-natasha/README.md

 # Assignment 4 - Natasha Carpio Castellanos

-This repository contains a Tableau dashboard and an accompanying narrative for exploring the moralization of self improvement
+This repository contains a Tableau dashboard and an accompanying narrative for exploring the moralization of self improvement.

 ## Research Questions